Arcade-Trackball

 Proceed at own risk.

 You may not require an ISP Programmer, if fuse bit JTAGEN=1 has been factory set.
 You will need to validate with LED and resistor anyway.
-Use caution when reprograming Fuse bits (L-FF, H-D8, E-C8) & Bootloader as incorrect settings may brick your microcontroller.

 Extra circuitry likely required to handle RGB LED current, microcontroller has 40mA current limits per bit without damaging Port output.